LiuqianC/Site_suitability/README.md

 <img src="Readme/Interface.png">

 2. Change the weight of factors:
 First, users need to decide the geology factor's weight.
 When users start to move the population slider, the geology slider will be locked.
-The transport slider will move automatically as the change population to keep the sum of three weights equal to 1.
+The transport slider will automatically move as the population changes to keep the sum of the three weights equal to 1.
 <img src="Readme/SliderMove.png">

 3. Generate the site suitability image: